Epstein Files Released By Department Of Justice

 - House Committee on Oversight and Government Reform Disclosures.

-While the release of the files has, possibly, hundreds of thousands of pages of documents, NBC News reports that the first batch is “3,500 files, totaling more than 2.5 gigabytes of photos and documents.”
+While the release of the first batch of files had hundreds of thousands of pages of documents, NBC News reports that the first batch was “3,500 files, totaling more than 2.5 gigabytes of photos and documents.”

 To view the Justice Department’s batch of newly released files, visit its website, here.

-Critical Responses To The Release Of The Files
+Critical Responses To The Initial Release Of The Files

 Shortly following the release of the batch of files made available on Dec.
-19, there have been many who have noted a preponderance of redacted documents included within the files.
+19, 2025, there were many who noted a preponderance of redacted documents included within the files.

-For the two key figures behind the Epstein Files Transparency Act — Rep. Ro Khanna, D-CA and Rep. Thomas Massie, R-KY — this poses an issue.
+For the two key figures behind the Epstein Files Transparency Act — Rep. Ro Khanna, D-CA and Rep. Thomas Massie, R-KY — this posed an issue.

 In a video statement, Khanna took the Department of Justice to task.